-Statistics AP is an activity-based course where students actively construct their own understanding of the concepts and techniques of statistics.
+200152/2001 Grade 12 1 CREDIT Statistics AP is an activity-based course where students actively construct their own understanding of the concepts and techniques of statistics.
 The content of the course revolves around four main topics of statistics: exploratory analysis, planning a study, probability, and statistical inference.
 Computational technology (i.e., Microsoft Excel and Google Sheets) will be used extensively in this course, and a TI-84 graphing calculator is required.
-This course follows the College Board's Advanced Placement curriculum, and students will take the AP Statistics assessment in the spring.(Prerequisites: Algebra II with concurrent enrollment in next course in sequence & division approval.)
+This course follows the College Board's Advanced Placement curriculum, and students will take the AP Statistics assessment in the spring.
+(Prerequisites: Algebra II or division approval.)